Ljz2018/dataviz-project-CS573-proposal/README.md

 Week 6:

-* Record the vedio presentation of the final project.
+* Record the video presentation of the final project.